 While the evaluation process is continuous and ongoing, an intern's performance is formally evaluated quarterly.
 The NEFSH Doctoral Psychology Internship Program Evaluation of Performance tool employs a competency benchmark model and provides a method and framework for evaluating the nine PWCs.
-The minimal levels of achievement to successfully complete the internship are documented in the internship manual (provided during orientation) and on the evaluation forms.
+The internship program's minimum level of achievement for readiness for entry level practice has been quantified as follows: all core competency areas will be rated an average competence level of 3 or higher on the final emphasis rotation evaluation completed at 12 months, and no essential components will be rated as 0 or 1.
+The internship program's MLA allows supervisors the opportunity to provide candid feedback, identify growth edges and strengths, and capture interns' progress across the training year.
+The minimal level of achievement to successfully complete the internship are documented in the internship manual (provided during orientation) and on the evaluation forms.
 Interns also rate the sufficiency of and provide qualitative feedback on their supervision and training experience at the midpoint and at the conclusion of each emphasis and focus rotation, after each seminar, and in a written exit survey.
 The internship program employs a 360-degree feedback model in which feedback is gathered and provided across all levels of internship participation.